-Circuit Builder can be used you if you have a track diagram using track icons showing your layout.
+Circuit Builder can be used you if you have a Control Panel Editor track diagram using track icons showing your layout.
 Otherwise you will need to use the tables below.
 See Creating and Editing OBlocks, Portals and OPaths for more details on using the tables.

-The tables defining these elements are contained within a single frame that can be minimized or closed.
+The tables to edit OBlocks etc are contained within a single frame that can be minimized or closed.
 The individual table frames can be minimized within this parent frame using the familiar OS window buttons.

 Each of the tables in the Occupancy Block, Portal, Path Frame has a bottom row with blank entries.
 Entering data into these entries and pressing the 'Enter' key will create a new item in the table.
 'Drag and Drop' and 'Copy and Paste' are implemented to provide easy ways to move text from table to table.

-may find it at the top of the window should you need to do
+OBlock, you may find it at the top of the window should you need to do further editing.

 since 2.12You can sort the table by clicking on a column header.